Ankushraina64/Health-Companion/README.md

 - **Remedies and Tips**: Offer remedies and health tips based on the user's health data.
 - **More Disease Predictions**: Expand the application to predict risks for additional diseases.

-## Contributing

-Contributions are welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.